TomTylorr/rsschool-cv/cv.md

 * **GitHub:** TomTylorr

 ## About Me
-My name is Dima, I am 30 years old, I love web development.
-My goal is to get a job as a web developer.
+Hi!
+My name is Dima, I am 30 years old.
+Since 24 years I have been interested in web development, but so far more was as a hobby.
+Now I want to turn my hobby into a source of income.

 ## Skills